-We have a wealth of experience as Charlotte Wills & Estate Planning Attorneys and can guide you through the entire separation and divorce process.
-Feel free to contact us if you have any questions or would like to schedule a consultation.
+We have a wealth of experience as Charlotte Wills & Estate Planning Attorneys and can guide you through the process of creating a will and estate planning.
+Please contact us if you have any questions or would like to schedule a consultation.
 We are happy to provide more details on Wills and Estate Planning below:

 A visit to an estate planning attorney’s office can be time well spent.
 It is one of the least expensive services offered by Hatcher Law Group.
 Benjamin Franklin is thought to be the author of the saying, “In this world nothing can be said to be certain, except death and taxes.”
 Because of the uncertainty of how and when you may leave this world and the costs associated with your demise, everyone over eighteen years of age needs to do some estate planning.
 For taxation purposes, your estate consists of all your tangible assets such as your automobiles, jewelry, personal property, precious metals, and real estate.
 It also consists of your share of intangible assets such as annuities, bank accounts, bonds, IRAs, Keogh plans, possibly life insurance proceeds, limited partnership interests, mutual fund shares, partnership interests, pension plans, profit sharing plans, retirement plan proceeds, and stocks.